HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 Project planning, communication and writing skills; oral presentation of research project proposal; carrying out experimental research; data processing; written reporting on and oral presentation of research results; writing and presenting a seminar.

-Seminar .
-Honours students have to submit one typed seminar that has been written in the acknowledged scientific writing style.
-The written seminar is presented as a lecture in the same format as a presentation at a subject congress or symposium.
+Seminar: Honours students have to submit one typed seminar that has been written in the acknowledged scientific writing style.
+The written seminar is presented as a mini-review and the oral seminar as a presentation at a subject congress or symposium.
 The use of visual aids (powerpoint presentation) is therefore a prerequisite.
 The evaluation of seminars is therefore done on the basis of the typed seminar (with the emphasis on the content, style and ability to select material from the literature), as well as the oral presentation thereof (with the emphasis on the content, use of visual aids, ability to logically convey information in a manner that will retain the interest of the audience throughout).

-Practical project .
-The greatest emphasis is placed on practical laboratory work.
-Students will work in a laboratory with daily supervision from senior postgraduate students and researchers.
-At the beginning of the year students must present a project proposal during which a complete motivation and project plan must be submitted.
-At the end of the year students must submit a written report on their projects in the form of a scientific article and present an oral report on their projects.
-The evaluation of this module takes place continuously.
+Practical project: The greatest emphasis is placed on practical laboratory work.
+Students will work in a laboratory with daily supervision from senior post-graduate students and researchers.
+At the beginning of the year students present a project proposal during which a complete motivation and project plan is submitted.
+At the end of the year students submit a written report on their projects in the form of a scientific article and present an oral report.

 772 Techniques in grapevine and wine biotechnology (25 credits)